Who is Alternator?

 Editor

-Is a professor of religious studies (UM FF and AlmaMater ISH) and lead research fellow at the Science and Research Centre Koper (IFŠ – Institute for Philosophy).
-Her main interests include religious feminisms, ecofeminist theology, interreligious dialogue, and women’s religious peace-building.
-She received a Fulbright research grant (Fulbright Visiting Scholar) for the 2008-09 academic year, which she spent at the University of Berkeley.
-From 2010 to 2020, she was a member of the permanent expert body of the Scientific Research Council for Humanities (National Coordinator for Theology) at ARRS (Slovenian Research Agency).
-Since 2011, she has been a member of the Commission for Women in Science at the MIZŠ RS (Ministry of Education, Science and Sport of the Republic of Slovenia).
-She is a member of the editorial board of the scientific journals Poligrafi and Monitor ISH.
+She is a Scientific Fellow at ZRS Koper (Institute for Philosophical Studies) and a Professor in the field of religious studies (FF UM and AlmaMater ISH).
+Her work primarily focuses on religious feminisms, theological ecofeminisms, interreligious dialogue, and (women's) religious peacebuilding.
+She is a recipient of the Fulbright Scholarship for the academic year 2008–2009 (University of California, Berkeley).
+Between 2010 and 2020, she was a member of the permanent expert body (national coordinator for the field of theology) of the Scientific Council for Humanities at ARRS.
+Since 2011, she has been a member of the expert body of the Committee for Women in Science – now the Committee for Equal Opportunities at MIZŠ.
+She is also a member of the editorial boards of the scientific journals Poligrafi and Monitor ISH.

 Anton Gradišek